Answers To Your Questions.

 - Individual practitioners, firms, and institutions.

 - Nonprofit organizations are eligible, if philanthropy-related consulting services are provided under contractual arrangements, not by grant support.
-Nonprofit organizations may also join as Affiliate Members.
+Nonprofit organizations may be Friends of NNCG.

 Recognizing the existence of complementary professionals and their associations, NNCG does not address the specialized, technical needs of the accounting, legal, financial, investment or trust advisory fields.
 However, advisory institutions that also perform a significant level of philanthropy consulting services in NNCG areas of expertise as well as individual members of such institutions are eligible to join NNCG.
 References for Full Membership must pertain specifically to philanthropy consulting services provided.